 - 2 tablespoons chopped fresh parsley

-- In a soup pot, add diced vegetables along with 2 tablespoons olive oil and sauté for 5 minutes on medium heat.
+- In a soup pot, add diced vegetables along with the olive oil and sauté for 5 minutes on medium heat.

 - Mince garlic cloves and add them to the pot, sauteeing for 2 minutes.

-- Add in turkey breast cutlets (thinly sliced raw turkey breast), broth, and dry pasta.
+- Add in turkey breast cutlets (or leftover turkey), broth, and dry pasta.
 Bring the soup to a simmer and then allow it to cook for 15-20 minutes.

 - Test the orzo pasta for doneness before turning off the heat.
 Remove the turkey meat and shred it using 2 forks and then return it to the pot.

 - Add in the lemon juice and fresh parsley.
-Stir to combine and serve hot in 2 cup portions.
+Stir to combine and serve hot.

 So if you happen to be one of those people with leftover turkey for days after Thanksgiving, make this soup and share it around with family lingering around and slurp up the comforting bowls together.